-- The agency must provide a learning experience during field hours that is different from the student's normal work activities and duties.
-The learning experience must be in a different program, unit, and ideally with a different population and different physical space. - The proposed learning activities are outlined and align with the CSWE competencies and UCLA's field education requirements; and, also meet the competency behaviors consistent with the student's Area of Concentration. - There must be a qualified field instructor who is different from the current work supervisor.
+- The proposed learning activities are outlined and align with the CSWE competencies and UCLA's field education requirements; and, also meet the competency behaviors consistent with the student's Area of Concentration. - Field education supervision may be provided by the same supervisor if field education supervision is distinct from employment supervision.
 The field instructor must possess a MSW from a CSWE-accredited social work program, and must have at least two years of post-masters experience.
 The field instructor must have completed or is currently attending a new field instructor seminar at UCLA or other MSW program in the Southern California consortium.
 The field instructor must provide one hour of individual supervision on a weekly basis, complete the necessary field education evaluations and other learning tools as required, and meet with the assigned field education liaison at least twice per academic year.